Parent subsidies within the Tel mee met Taal (Count on skills) programme

 Eligibility

-There are two types of subsidy available in 2023:
+Usually, two types of subsidy are available:

 1. Subsidy for a literacy, numeracy or basic digital skills course for parents with a language level below 2F, a calculation level below 2F, or a digital skills level below the basic level 2.